Laws requiring teaching of the Holocaust

-A number of countries maintain laws requiring the presentation of information concerning actions of the government of Germany regarding Jews in its territory during the period of that government's control by the National Socialist (Nazi) German Worker's Party from 1933 to 1945, commonly referred to as the Holocaust.
+A number of countries maintain laws that require the presentation of information concerning actions of the government of Germany regarding Jews in its territory during the period of that government's control by the National Socialist (Nazi) German Worker's Party from 1933 to 1945, commonly referred to as the Holocaust.
 In the United States, laws of this kind are maintained by individual states and typically specify curriculum content and the ages of the pupils to which various portions of the curricula are to be presented.

 Many of the particulars of conformance with these laws are specified or influenced by policies and pronouncements of the Task Force for International Cooperation on Holocaust Education, Holocaust Remembrance, and Holocaust Research.
 A country's membership in this organization, however, does not necessarily imply any legal mandate within the said country regarding Holocaust education.

 Laws prohibiting "Holocaust denial" are maintained by many—but not all—of the same jurisdictions that have these laws.
 These laws apply to individuals and involve criminal punishment and therefore they are in all cases separate statutes.

 Nations and U.S. states

-As of June of 2022, laws mandating education in the Holocaust were on the books in Austria, France, Germany, Hungary, Israel, the Netherlands, Poland, Switzerland, Sweden, the United Kingdom, Canada, Australia, and New Zealand.
+As of June 2022, laws mandating education in the Holocaust were on the books in Austria, France, Germany, Hungary, Israel, the Netherlands, Poland, Switzerland, Sweden, parts of the United Kingdom (Scotland does not have mandatory Holocaust education), Canada, Australia, and New Zealand.

 In the United States, the states of Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Illinois, Kentucky, Maine, Michigan, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, and Wisconsin.
 In total, 23 states have mandatory Holocaust education.

+Education plans by state

+The United States Holocaust Memorial Museum has opened a form so that state governments can have their education plan websites available for patrons.
+Of the 50 states, 23 have education plans and opted to have them posted on the museum website.
+The states involved, with links to their plans are: